Research Programme

 The overall investigative objective of the research training group is to develop a comprehensive account of the strategies used by professionals involved in urban future-making.
 Even though their role is of strategic significance for the futures of cities amid multiple crises, little is known about these professionals’ core values and motivations, about the ways they (can) act, fail to act, or legitimize their agency, or about ways to engage their experience in a more fruitful way.

 Our starting point is to recognize the fundamental temporal and scalar tensions which shape discourses and action around the built environment at present.
-These tensions stem from the clash between demands for transformative change and the maintenance requirements of the existing urban fabric as well as the need to consider a global context of multiple interdependencies while dealing with the local and place-bound nature of the urban built environment.
+These tensions stem from the clash between demands for transformative change and the requirements for maintaining the existing urban fabric, as well as the need to consider a global context of multiple interdependencies while dealing with the local and place-bound nature of the urban built environment.
 The pressing need to act, combined with rapid digitalization‐induced technological change and radically shifting constellations of actors, is fundamentally challenging established professional routines and knowledges.

 Thematic focus